 How should I choose my tea and how can I trust that I am getting what I am paying for?

 One thing is for sure: if you buy tea bags from the supermarket aisle from a big name brand, you will get exactly the same thing: small bits of tea dust or fannings which will turn the color of the water brown and will taste like the same thing over and over.
-For some that is what they prefer, but I am reaching out to you on this one: there is another, far more amazing world out there of high quality loose leaf tea!
+For some that is what they prefer, but I am reaching out to you on this one!
+There is another, far more amazing world out there of high quality loose leaf teas!